 We continue to have the utmost care and concern for the safety of you, your residents, and our employees.
 We value the trust you have placed in us to support your community this season.
 Please feel free to reach out with any questions that you may have.

 American Pool Client Solutions for Swimming Pool Reservations

 Now that most states have provided guidance for safer pool operations during COVID-19, facilities across the country are making plans to open their gates this summer.
 Most pools will be operating at reduced capacity to support social distance this season and one of the best ways to manage attendance is through reservations.
 Unless your facility is associated with a hotel or country club, reservation systems are most likely a new consideration.

 We understand that American Pool clients look to us for solutions to their swimming pool challenges.
 Our aim is to provide a high-quality pool reservation solution that can scale quickly and solve the capacity issue for as many clients as possible.
-To that end, American Pool has partnered with Omnify to bring our clients exceptional value and ease of use through their Reservation System.
+To that end, American Pool has created an amenity reservation app to bring our clients exceptional value and ease of use through our reservation system.

-As an American Pool client, your community will experience the following advantages when you select Omnify as your Pool Reservation Solution!
+As an American Pool client, your community will experience the following advantages when you use our pool reservation solution!

 Our Client Plan for Operations During COVID-19

 Over the weekend, American Pool launched its client plan for swimming pool operations during COVID-19 to customers.
 While local authorities will provide ultimate direction on additional precautions required and when opening for use will be permitted, our experts are using the information available today to prepare for that event.

 On May 9, the CDC produced considerations for Public Pools, Hot Tubs, and Water Playgrounds During COVID-19.
 Information from this document as well as other industry papers have provided enough guidance for American Pool to prepare an initial plan for opening swimming pools for bathers this season.
 This foundational plan will allow us to respond more quickly to our clients once local health authorities provide more specific requirements for opening.